-Despite their rolly poolie exteriors, puppies are like marsh-dwelling alligators with razor sharp teeth, masquerading their true identity behind fuzzy adorableness and puppy kisses.
+Despite their rolly polly exteriors, puppies are like marsh-dwelling alligators with razor sharp teeth, masquerading their true identity behind fuzzy adorableness and puppy kisses.
 From the vantage point of your puppy, the world is a huge toy chest filled with intriguing textures and tastes…all which must be orally experienced.
-And while dogs chew throughout their adult lives, puppy are exceptional vigor.
+And while dogs chew throughout their adult lives, puppies have exceptional vigor.

 Your puppy chews for several reasons.
 For one, your puppy is teething like mad.
 Teeth are rupturing through the gum line and the easiest way to counter-balance the pressure UPWARD, is to neutralize it with pressure DOWNWARD.
 Secondly, dogs interact and understand the world through their mouth.
 They are note taking, mentally compartmentalizing, and simply put – it feels good.

 And being the great grandchildren (to the 28th degree) of wild hunters, the dinning habits of your puppy’s ancestors required a fine set of chompers to consume dinner.
 Muscles and tendons required a lot of chomping, don’t they?

 Your first mission: accept the fact that puppy’s chewing will involve some degree of collateral damage.
 Yes, we said it.
 You second mission, follow these tips and your wallet will thank you.

 1. STRATEGICALLY EMBED TOYS.
 If your pup primarily resides between the living room, kitchen, and bedroom, keep two or three toys easily accessible in that location.

 2. INTERRUPT AND REDIRECT.
 When you see him chewing your favorite leather shoe, engage him in a chew toy BEFORE you take away the leather shoe.
 This will ensure you’re not teaching your puppy to guard precious resources.